ACCESS-NRI/access-nri-intake-catalog/docs/usage/telemetry.rst

 - :code:`name`
    A name identifier which may in future be used to connect usage to a particular user.
-   Presently, we do not collect any idendifying information about users, such as usernames, and so this field is always :code:`unknown`.
+   Presently, we do not collect any identifying information about users, such as usernames, and so this field is always :code:`unknown`.
 In future, we may collect fully anonymised identifiers relating to users, but this will be communicated to users in advance.